 - Antibiotics help in decreasing the number of bacteria which reside inside the follicles.

 - They also help in reducing inflammation caused by the white blood cells in the affected area.
 This helps in controlling the tissue breakdown.

 - Antibiotics are a safe treatment option when taken under the supervision of a dermatologist.

-What Are The Different Types Of Antibiotics Used For Treating Acne?
+Types Of Antibiotics For Acne